Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 #### The final idea

-With a bit more brainstorming, I came up with the idea of creating a **time-lapse app**.
+With a bit more brainstorming, I came up with the idea of creating a **time lapse app**.

 Time lapse, if you're not aware, is the process of capturing images at intervals slower than a normal video and piecing them together to produce a video that is sped-up/condensed so naturally slow movements appear much faster.
 The time lapse effect can be very beautiful for things like sunsets, clouds, flowers/plants, or people walking the streets.